 5. While making Halloween II they also filmed extra scenes for the TV version of Halloween

-Sticking with the “theatrical versus TV version” theme, those who grew up watching the original Halloween on TV were treated to several scenes which were actually shot during the production of Halloween II.
-That’s because when Halloween made its TV debut on NBC in 1980 the censors forced them to remove practically everything that made it a horror movie.
+Sticking with the “theatrical versus TV version” theme, those who glimpsed the first Halloween via NBC’s 1980 TV version were treated to several scenes which were actually shot during the production of Halloween II.
+That’s because when Halloween made its TV debut the NBC censors forced them to remove practically everything that made it a horror movie.
 Carpenter and Hill felt this was ridiculous.
 So, they used Halloween II’s 1981 production as an opportunity to film new scenes designed to pad Halloween’s TV running time.
 These scenes include:

 - Dr. Loomis meeting with Smith’s Grove officials about Michael in 1963, aka., the infamous “You’ve fooled them, haven’t you Michael?
 But not me.” scene